tschwenger/SSRS-VB-EXPRESSIONS/tips_and_helpful_formulas.md

 Fixed expression:

         =Join(Parameters!CenterList.Label,", ")

+#### Problem: All the selected values in a parameter show in the report and it gets cluttered

+this takes the above example one step further (if QA is giving you hell):

+Fixed expression:

+        =Iif(Parameters!ClassroomList.Count = Count(Fields!ExternalClassroomName.Value,"ClassroomList"),"All", Join(Parameters!ClassroomList.Label,", "))

 ### Use a Like search find in mdx parameter

 Situation: A parameter/filter in the report has too much results and we want to search and filter down the filter